webglider/tartarus-examples/dfs/README.md

 1. Open the SWI-Prolog interpreter or console in the directory of this example and run `consult('graph.pl').` (On windows systems this can be done directly by double clicking on the graph.pl icon in explorer window)
 2. Run `init(1).` This will initialize the first node of the graph on this instance of prolog interpreter.
 3. Repeat steps 1 and 2 four more times except run `init(2).` , `init(3).` and so on instead of `init(1).` (upto `init(5).`) (Note: each init must be executed on a spearate instantiation of swi prolog i.e. a new window or terminal)
-The graph is now ready, there are 5 platforms running and each of them will serve as a node in the graph.
 4. Pick any one of the running platforms as the starting point and run `consult('start.pl').` in the corresponding window.
 5. Run `init.` This will initialize the mobile agent.
 6. Run `start.` This will start the dfs process.